CleverCloud/documentation/README.md

 ### Start locally

 To run the site in your browser, there is a server built in Hugo you can summon with: `hugo server`.
-A bunch of option are available:
+A bunch of options are available:

 ```bash
  -b, --baseURL string         hostname and path to the root